Kibrit Air Base: History

-After the war, Kabrit remained a RAF station, hosting transport squadrons, five circa 1946.
+After the war, Kabrit remained an RAF station, hosting transport squadrons, five circa 1946.
 This continued until the breakdown in relations between the British and Egyptian governments in 1956, when the decision was taken to pull out British forces from the Suez Canal Zone.

 The airfield was taken over by the Egyptian Air Force and renamed "Kibrit", becoming one of its main airfields.
 During the 1956 Suez Crisis, it was an airfield for 20 Squadron EAF, equipped with twelve Soviet-built Mikoyan-Gurevich MiG-15 aircraft.
 During the 1967 Arab-Israeli War, the station was attacked by the Israeli Air Force, and many of its Soviet-built Mikoyan-Gurevich MiG-17 aircraft were destroyed on the ramp by the IAF's Dassault Mystère IVs.
 In the 1973 Yom Kippur War with Israel, the airfield was captured by Israeli ground forces that crossed the Suez Canal along with Kasfreet and Shalufa Airfields, however it was not used by the Israeli Air Force.

 Kibrit remains an Egyptian Air Force base.
 Currently, the airfield houses an SA-342 Gazelle unit.
 Its main runways are having their asphalt removed, but the hangars are still being used for housing the helicopters.